Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 However, the GER for these marginalized communities is still considerably lower than the national average, highlighting the persistent gaps and disparities in access to higher education.

-Targeted interventions, such as scholarships, hostel facilities, remedial coaching, and awareness campaigns, are crucial to encourage and support the enrollment of SC and ST students in higher education institutions.
+Targeted interventions, such as scholarships, hostel facilities, remedial coaching, and awareness campaigns, are crucial to encourage and support the enrolment of SC and ST students in higher education institutions.

 Addressing socio-economic barriers, ensuring affordability, and providing a conducive learning environment are essential to improve the GER for these communities further.